infynno-solutions/sport-monks-challenge/README.md

+# Sport Monks Challenge

-# Get the data from the Sport Monks api for Fixture and display it like in the design
+Get the data from the Sport Monks api for Fixture and display it like in the design

 - Fixture Endpoint URL: `https://cricket.sportmonks.com/api/v2.0/fixtures`